neo4j-contrib/spatial-algorithms/README.md

 * Support for a wider range of algorithms, both complex and simple
 * Support for alternative models of storage of spatial geometries on the Neo4j database
+* Use of polar coordinates and vector algebra for geographic coordinate systems

 What it still maintains in common with the original project is:

 * It is based on the new spatial point support built into Neo4j 3.4
-* It does not attempt to replicate the comprehensive spatial capabilities of the [Neo4j Spatial](https://github.com/neo4j-contrib/spatial), which gains a comprehensive set of features through reliance of JTS and Geotools
+* It does not attempt to replicate the comprehensive spatial capabilities of the [Neo4j Spatial Plugin](https://github.com/neo4j-contrib/spatial), which obtains much of its feature set through a reliance on JTS and Geotools
-* It is a re-implementation of algorithms without the use of 3rd party libraries like JTS
+* It is a clean room re-implementation of algorithms without the use of 3rd party libraries like JTS

 ## Coordinate systems